npmcdn-to-unpkg-bot/robjwood.github.io/_posts/2014-01-23-goodbye-wordpress-hello-jekyll.md

 ## Things to think about

 Unless you pay for a private GitHub account, your source code will be available for the world to see.
-It's up to you to deide if this is a problem.
+It's up to you to decide if this is a problem.

 Also, this won't work if you have a dynamic website.
 Stick with WordPress for that.